wahidshafique/react-firebase-arduino-dashboard/README.md

 ![](https://raw.githubusercontent.com/wahidshafique/react-firebase-arduino-tests/master/example.png)

-Eexample of how to work with firebase, react, and the johnny-five library.
+Eexample of how to work with firebase, react/redux, and the johnny-five library.

 # Objectives